divVerent/aaaaxy/README.md

 ## Input

-AAAAXY can be played with a keyboard or any game pad having at least the NES buttons.
-The exact controls are to be guessed by the player.
+AAAAXY can be played with a keyboard or any controller good enough for playing NES games.
+While the controls do follow usual standards set by two dimensional games of the past, some details are to be guessed by the player and experimented with.

+The game menu can, of course, be reached using the Escape key or the Start button.

-If your gamepad is not working, you may need to put its definition in the `SDL_GAMECONTROLLERCONFIG` environment variable.
+If your gamepad is not supported yet, you can typically make it work by putting its definition in the `SDL_GAMECONTROLLERCONFIG` environment variable.

 ## Installing